 If your child is convinced they’ve found their instrument of choice or you’ve already been renting one for a while, you can purchase gently used musical instruments from resale sites like Craigslist and eBay or through Reverb, a site devoted to selling used musical instruments.

-If you’ve got the time to coach or manage a team, or even just to walk around selling refreshments during games, you might be able to nab a discount on the program’s fees and equipment.
+If you’ve got the time to coach or manage a team, or even just walk around selling refreshments during games, you might be able to nab a discount on the program’s fees and equipment.

 Don’t let a tight budget stand in the way of your child’s creative and physical development.
 By making smart, frugal choices, you can turn your children’s dreams into reality without draining your wallet.